BjorHart/test1/Vuforia/README.md

 - ***Contact us***: This button redirects the user to EDR & Medeso´s home page.

 ### Hololens AR Experience
-***Disassembly***

-Click on one of the parts ‘middle arm’, ‘lower arm’, ‘upper servo’ or ‘middle servo’ to highlight and isolate the specific part.
+***Disassembly***: Click on one of the parts ‘middle arm’, ‘lower arm’, ‘upper servo’ or ‘middle servo’ to highlight and isolate the specific part.
 This can also be done with voice commands by saying their respective names.
 The specifications of the servos is displayed when highlighting one of the servos.
 A map of voice commands together with their functions is displayed above the robot arm to assist, this is made for first time users.
 The model is reset to default view by double clicking on the pointer/cursor.

-***Live***
-Change to the 'live' view with the voice command ‘home’.
+***Live***: Change to the 'live' view with the voice command ‘home’.
 In this view one can observe the real time movement of the physical twin in the same way as on the iPad experience.

 <a name="of3"></a>
 ## Challenges and Improvements